Bats in Your House?

 Bats In The House - Sudden Appearances

 The discovery of a bat in the house is a frequent problem during the summer.
-In the Albany, NY and Saratoga Springs regions, "Little Brown" bats account for most "Sudden Appearances".
+In the Albany, NY and Saratoga Springs, NY regions, "Little Brown" bats account for most "Sudden Appearances".
 Don't let the name fool you, once matured these little brown bats can have quite an impressive wing span.
 They may enter homes through an open window with "No Screen" or they may have come down from your attic space where they have been roosting.
 This is very common, bats in in Upstate NY area will not only to roost in your attic but they will hibernate year round due to the warmth the insulation provides.
 Sometimes bats may appear in a room, and then disappear by crawling under a door to another room, hallway, or closet.
 They may also disappear behind curtains, wall hangings, bookcases, under beds, into waste baskets, and so forth.
 Locating and removing individual bats from living quarters can be laborious but is important.
-When a sudden appearance happens most homeowners think the bat came in through a open window until they realize they have a screen, sometime a bat can enter through a gap left open in a window air conditioning unit.
+When a sudden appearance happens most homeowners think the bat came in through an open window until they realize they have a screen, sometime a bat can enter through a gap left open in a window air conditioning unit.
 In most cases either a bat has woken up from hibernation and traveled down a wall cavity from your attic or it's a juvenile bat that's lost and migrated down from the attic in the mid-late summer.
 It's actually rare that the bat comes in through a window unless you leave doors and windows wide open with no screens.
-If you experience a sudden apprearance, do not try to kill or capture the bat, try to close him into one room and call a professional.
-For Emergency Bat Removal Service in the Albany, NY & Saratoga Springs or Chatham region, call the Bat Removal Pros at 518-869-7378 or email us at
+If you experience a sudden appearance, do not try to kill or capture the bat, try to close him into one room and call a professional.
+For Emergency Bat Removal Service in the Albany, NY & Saratoga Springs or Chatham region, call the Bat Removal Pros at 518-869-7378 or email us at email@example.com

 Bat Abatement Services - Guano and Urine